analystfuzail/JEE-Mains-top30/README.md

 Design of clear, data-driven insights

-End-to-end workflow from raw CSV to interactive dashboard
+End-to-end workflow from raw CSV to useful insights.

+---

+## 🏁 Conclusion

+The project demonstrates how Excel can be used for end-to-end data analysis—from cleaning to forecasting—without coding.
+Trends from 2013 to 2025 help understand rank distribution and predict future performance patterns in JEE Mains.

 ---